Key highlights

 Online shoppers often expect immediate responses and seamless service.
 So, if you or your team aren’t on hand to answer a customer’s questions, you’re at risk of losing that sale.

-And apart from providing timely customer support, chatbots are useful in a number of ways: they can collect customer data, provide personalized recommendations and track orders.
+Apart from providing timely customer support, chatbots are useful in a number of ways: they can collect customer data, provide personalized recommendations and track orders.
 Plus, implementing chatbots is cost-effective since you won’t have to increase headcount as your business grows.

 Now, chatbots are typically rule-based or AI-based.
 Rule-based chatbots work with a preset of rules (and are cheaper to implement).